What is Globish?

 So that's English with an accent, then?
 And lots of mistakes?

-So L2s sometimes speak better English then L1s?
+So L2s sometimes speak better English than L1s?

 Are there other advantages for L1s?

-Globish puts greater emphasis on clarity of expression, especially when conducting business or discussing technical or legal matters.
+Globish puts greater emphasis on clarity of expression.
+This is especially important when conducting business or discussing technical/legal matters.

 But isn't most English still spoken between L1s?